1950 – 2000

 Central and Eastern Europe

-Immediately after the fall of the Eastern Bloc, the Centre opened, with the help of the Canton of Geneva, a Council of Europe antenna in Warsaw – the very first of this organisation in a former Eastern country – to disseminate information on local democracy in order to encourage the revival of local authorities in Poland.
-This initiative, which lasted from February to July 1990, was then extended to Hungary, the Czech Republic and Slovakia until 1994, with the help of the Swiss Confederation.
-In 1991, the Centre co-published with the European Centre for Regional and Ethnic Studies in Bydgoszcz, Poland, the book Regionalism in Europe: Traditions and New Trends (edited by Janusz Slugocki).
+Following the fall of the Eastern Bloc, the Centre, with the support of the Canton of Geneva, established a Council of Europe antenna in Warsaw – the very first of its kind in a former Eastern country – with the aim of disseminating information on local democracy to encourage the revival of local authorities in Poland.
+This initiative lasted from February to July 1990 and was later extended to Hungary, the Czech Republic, and Slovakia until 1994, with the help of the Swiss Confederation.
+In 1991, the Centre co-published the book “Regionalism in Europe: Traditions and New Trends” with the European Centre for Regional and Ethnic Studies in Bydgoszcz, Poland, under the editorship of Janusz Slugocki.

-In November 1991, the Centre organised in Vienna, in the presence of the Austrian Vice-Chancellor Erhard Busek, a colloquium on the place of Central Europe in a reunifying Europe, as a follow-up to the initiatives that had just been launched by François Mitterrand and Vaclav Havel.
-The proceedings were published by the Centre in 1993 under the title Central Europe in a “European Confederation” with texts in French and German.
+In November 1991, the Centre organised a colloquium in Vienna, with the presence of Austrian Vice-Chancellor Erhard Busek, focusing on the place of Central Europe in a reunifying Europe, following the initiatives led by François Mitterrand and Vaclav Havel.
+The proceedings of this colloquium were published by the Centre in 1993 under the title “Central Europe in a ‘European Confederation’,” featuring texts in both French and German.

 Survey on Intellectuals and Europe